allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 tags: [tech, "soft skills", neuroscience, productivity]
 ---

-## Introduction

 Many of us, software engineers, have experienced those days when nothing really sparks joy in coding, debugging, preparing spikes or refining tasks for the next sprints.
-We would like to have as few of them as possible in order to deliver quality solutions in a timely manner, to learn new skills and to go through meetings effectively.
+We would like to have as few of such days as possible in order to deliver quality solutions in a timely manner, to learn new skills and to go through meetings effectively.
 A solution to this is definitely not tormenting our brains with guilt and forced labour — there are other ways, and I would like to invite you to explore them with me and learn a little about our nervous systems in the process.
 We’ll find out where the motivation comes from on a biological and psychological level.
 We’ll also take a look at the changes you can introduce into your day to take advantage of certain mechanisms working on a neural level and boost your motivation and